-Growing up on PEI, it was customary in our home to always have a “feed” of smelt fish sometime during the winter.
+Growing up in PEI, it was customary in our home to always have at least one “feed” of smelts sometime during the winter.

 Smelts are a winter catch and, therefore, a winter meal in many households on PEI.
 Sport fishers set up camp on the frozen waterways around the Island.
 By setting up camp, I mean they haul little buildings, locally referred to as “smelt shacks” out onto the ice.
 It is from the ‘comfort’ of these tiny rustic shelters that they fish for smelts, typically using spears or nets, to catch the tiny fish below the ice surface.
-Smelts, in general, measure about 5 ”- 7” long.
-The picture below was taken of a smelt shack community in Summerside, PEI.
+These fish are tiny, in general, measuring about 5 ”- 7” long.

-I decided to jazz up the breading a bit so I mixed some spices into the flour for dredging the smelts.
+I decided to jazz up the breading a bit so I mixed some spices into the flour for dredging the fish.
 I added a bit of garlic and onion powders along with a smidgeon of cayenne pepper and dried mustard.
-The smelts were fried in olive oil and I served them with seasoned oven-roasted potato wedges and homemade mustard pickles.
+I fried the fish in olive oil and I served them with seasoned oven-roasted potato wedges and homemade mustard pickles.

 Connect on social media with My Island Bistro Kitchen: